-It’s officially November!
-That means we can go crazy on the autumn-inspired pumpkin and squash recipes, right?
+It’s November, which means we can go crazy on the autumn-inspired pumpkin and squash recipes, right?
 Enter, biscuits with a fall twist: Butternut Squash Parmesan Biscuits!

 I love my biscuits – especially with eggs.
 But I’d never made them before myself!